neel1996/supesquire/README.md

 # Overview

 Supesquire is a `Next.js` application powered by OpenAI and supabase.
-The application can be used to chat with your PDF documents.
+It is well suited for chatting with your PDF documents in realtime.
 The application uses OpenAI's `gpt-3.5-turbo` model to generate contextually relevant answers to the questions asked by the user about the document.
-The application uses supabase for user authentication, storing the PDF document, persisting the document history and all the chat records in the Database.
-The application uses langchain to extract textual content from the PDF document and generate tailored prompts for document question & answering.
+The application uses supabase for user authentication, storing the PDF document, persisting the document history, and all the chat records in the Database.
+The application uses langchain to extract textual content from the PDF document and generate tailored prompts for document Q&A

 > The entire project is built with JS alone

 # Stack

 - **Supabase**: User authentication, storing the PDF document, persisting the document history and all the chat records in the Database
-- **langchain**: Extract textual content from the PDF document and generate tailored prompts for document question & answering
+- **langchain**: Extract textual content from the PDF document and generate tailored prompts for document questions & answering
 - **Next.js**: UI and Backend

 # Supabase setup

 - Create a supabase project
+- With supabase [RLS](https://supabase.com/docs/guides/auth/row-level-security) enabled, the application relies on supabase authentication.
+Ensure that you create a [new user in your supabase project](https://supabase.com/docs/guides/auth) with a valid email ID and a password to access this application
 - The [supabase.sql](supabase.sql) has the queries to create the tables and storage bucket required for the application.
-Run the queries in the SQL editor in supabase
+Execute the queries on supabase's SQL editor to set up all the requirements for this application

 # Local setup